All the Things She Said: Modern usage and legacy

 "Our first video was about love between two girls...
 We do not pretend to be lesbians -- we've never said we were.
 Julia just had a baby and currently has a boyfriend, and we've both always had boyfriends.
 We share a special bond."

-— —t.A.T.u member Lena Katina, interviewed by Billboard.
+— —t.A.T.u. member Lena Katina, interviewed by Billboard.

-The song has appeared in multiple television events.
-It was retired WWE professional wrestler Victoria's theme song from 15 December 2002 (at WWE's Armageddon pay-per-view, where she debuted it) to May 2004 with the song starting from "Yes, I've lost my mind".
-Also, the song was played during the final scenes of the Birds of Prey series on the WB network, in the 2003 episode "Devil's Eyes".
-This theme was also featured as the opening song of the Chinese drama, Legend of the Heavenly Stones, as a Chinese language dub.

-The song was parodied on the Australian sketch show Comedy Inc..
-The video was also parodied on The Frank Skinner Show with Skinner playing Volkova and Jennie McAlpine playing Katina.
+The song was parodied on the Australian sketch show Comedy Inc. The video was also parodied on The Frank Skinner Show with Skinner playing Volkova and Jennie McAlpine playing Katina.
 Leigh Francis parodied the video in the second series of his comedy program Bo' Selecta!

 In an interview with The Independent, Yulia claimed that the song had helped people to be honest about their sexual orientations.
 She said "People used to call us and say 'Thank you.
 That helped us to come out, [...]
 You helped us to feel like people.'"
 She then said "It was our teenage years, [...]
 You have to try everything.
 It felt at the time like it was real love – it felt like there was nothing more serious ...
 Now when you look back at it, of course, it's ridiculous."

-On 12 November 2012, the song was covered by the French alternative rock band Halflives and featured Mercedes from the Canadian rock band Courage My Love via YouTube.
+The song was used by professional wrestler Victoria from December 2002 to May 2004 as her entrance music in WWE.

 The song appears on the soundtrack of the 2013 Richard Curtis film About Time, and features as the theme song for the Red Scare podcast.

-A cover of the song by American singer Poppy was released on 3 June 2020.

-The song has also been covered by virtual artist and League of Legends character, Seraphine and released on 25 September 2020.
-The cover was part of the Riot Games music initiative, following the success of the virtual band K/DA and hip hop group True Damage.

-The song was covered by Australian extreme metal band The Berzerker.

 The song appears on the soundtrack of the 2024 Sean Baker film Anora, about an American stripper who marries the son of a Russian oligarch.

+The song and its cover by English producer Harrison were used in the episode "Rose" of the 2025 Canadian TV series Heated Rivalry, about hockey players from Russia and Canada who fall in love.